Ugochukwuodinaka/Students-Mental-Health-Analysis/README.md

 - **Number of Students With Anxiety By Gender:**
 - The data contains information about the trend of anxiety prevalence among students by gender.
 Here is an overview and main conclusions of the data:
 - __Gender Distribution:__ The data obtained indicates that out of the total number of students who are anxious, 24, which is 70.59%, are females, while the rest, 10, are males.
-These findings suggest that more students who report anxiety are females, foreshadowing a gender imbalance with respect to anxiety prevalence.
+These findings suggest that more students who report anxiety are females.
 - __Gender Inequality in Anxiety Disorder Statistics:__ The more significant percentage of females with anxiety is commensurate with prior research touting that females are generally more prone to anxiety disorders as compared to their male counterparts.
 This may be a function of differences in societal expectations, hormonal influences, and coping strategies.
 - __Implications for Mental Health Support:__ The findings also dictate that there is a pressing need for putting in place gender-sensitive mental health support services within the educational setting, with a special focus on anxiety among female students.
 <br />